IMPRESS your visitors

 If you are looking for game design portfolios that are both clean, professional, and easy to navigate while still having an oomph of personality, then you must check out Arashi’s portfolio website.

-The home page is rather simple, only featuring a bunch of pictures from different video games, and that works in the website’s favor as it gives depth to other pages on the website, including the portfolio section.
+The home page is rather simple, only featuring a bunch of pictures from different video games, but that works in the website’s favor as it gives depth to other pages, including the portfolio section.

 Each game is neatly represented, and when you place the cursor on top of the pictures, you get a summary of the whole game.
-This is perfect for people who don’t have a lot of time to thoroughly explore the games.
+This is perfect for people who don’t have a lot of time to explore the games thoroughly.

 7. Manuel Correia